Wynndow/rps-challenge/README.md

 This is my solution to the Makers Academy weekend challenge, Rock Paper Scissors.
 It includes the two bonus levels of making in multiplayer as well as including Spock and lizard.

-To use the program, please run '$ bundle install --without test' from the command line to install the necessary gems.
+To use the program, please run ```$ bundle install --without test``` from the command line to install the necessary gems.

-If you would like to run the tests or develop the program, please run '$ bundle install' for all necessary gems.
+If you would like to run the tests or develop the program, please run ```$ bundle install`` for all necessary gems.

-To start the program, simply run '$ rackup' and visit http://localhost:9292/ in your browser.
+To start the program, simply run ```$ rackup``` and visit http://localhost:9292/ in your browser.

 If you are testing the program, Capybara is used to test the interface.
 If you wish to see this in action you can enable selenium-webdriver by activating line 14 of the spec helper file.